Hand repetitive tool work to Toolcore

 Assuming offload means “no user involvement”

 Browser delegation usually keeps the human in the tab.
-Server execute still sends payloads to Toolcore—treat like any third-party HTTPS API for secrets.
+Server execute still sends payloads to Toolcore, so treat it like any third-party HTTPS API for secrets.

 FAQ